Troubleshooting and Deep Dive for Kafka

 You might see the following error for the Datadog-Kafka integration:

 instance #kafka-localhost-<PORT_NUM> [ERROR]: 'Cannot connect to instance localhost:<PORT_NUM>. java.io.IOException: Failed to retrieve RMIServer stub

-This error essentially means that the Datadog Agent is unable to connect to the Kafka instance to retrieve metrics from the exposed mBeans over the RMI protocol.
-This error can be resolved by including the following JVM (Java Virtual Machine) arguments when starting the Kafka instance (required for Producer, Consumer, and Broker as they are all separate Java instances)
+This error means the Datadog Agent is unable to connect to the Kafka instance to retrieve metrics from the exposed mBeans over the RMI protocol.
+The error can be resolved by including the following Java Virtual Machine (JVM) arguments when starting the Kafka instance (required for all separate Java instances - producer, consumer, and broker).

-This issue is specifically for the Kafka_Consumer check.
-If you specify a partition in your
+This issue is specifically for the Kafka Consumer Agent check.
+If you specify a partition in

-Kafka_Consumer.yaml file that doesn’t exist in your environment, you see the following error in
+kafka_consumer.d/conf.yaml that doesn’t exist in your environment, you see the following error:

 instance - #0 [Error]: ''

-The solution here would be to only specify the specific partition for your topic.
-This correlates to this specific line:
+To remedy, specify the correct partition for your topic.
+This correlates to this line:

-Partition Context Limitation: the number of partition contexts collection is limited to 200.
-If you require more contexts, contact the Datadog support team.
+The number of partition contexts collection is limited to 500.
+If you require more contexts, contact Datadog support.